 Refrigerators have certainly increased in cost over the last few years and when we take into consideration all the electronic and convenience features, it's no wonder.
-But are you paying more for your refrigerator investment than you really need to?
-Will you use all these additional features and are they worth the cost?
+That being said, are you paying more for your refrigerator investment than you really need to?

 Features like through-the-door ice and water dispensers considerably increase the cost of this major kitchen appliance.
 There are things to consider when choosing a model with this feature to ensure that the convenience will outweigh the additional cost and trade-offs of this particular design feature.

 - A refrigerator with water or ice dispensing requires plumbing installation.
 Can you locate the appliance where it can be plumbed into a water line?
 You may want to budget or consider who will or can do this work to complete the installation.

 - An ice dispenser reduces the freezer capacity of the refrigerator.
 This trade-off is probably worth the convenience of ice cubes on demand especially if you live in a hot climate, entertain often, and have more freezer storage elsewhere in the house.